YunoHost-Apps/haste_ynh/README.md

 ## License

-This package is published under MIT License
+Both Haste and this package are published under MIT License